Babies have many forms of communication and expression, and a common early one is rubbing their faces on a caregiver.

 Face rubbing may only be a cause for concern when it is combined with other behaviors and symptoms such as a fever, vomiting, excessive crying, trembling, becoming jittery, etc.

-This could be linked to an infection or abdominal discomfort, so consult a pediatrician as soon as you can to identify possible causes.
+Face rubbing in conjunction with other troubling symptoms could be linked to an infection or abdominal discomfort, so consult a pediatrician as soon as you can to identify possible causes.

-How Can I Stop Face Rubbing?
+How To Stop Face Rubbing

 Having something to actively rub her face on, snuggle up to, and sniff in the night can help her to self-soothe without rubbing or scratching her face.